 Read review: The North Face Hyper Cat 20

 Best Buy on a Tight Budget

 Kelty Cosmic Down 20

-The affordable, yet reasonably light and compressible Kelty Cosmic Down 20, also won our Best Buy award for those on a tight budget.
-While hardly an overall top performer, this is the best down bag we've ever seen for $150.
-This bag is far more durable and compressible than it's similarly priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.
+The affordable, yet reasonably light and compressible Kelty Cosmic Down 20, wins our Best Buy Award for those on a tight budget.
+While hardly an overall top performer, this is the best down bag we've ever seen for $170.
+This bag is far more durable and compressible than its similarly-priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.

-Top Pick for Cold Temperatures (AKA Best 20F model)
+Top Pick for Cold Temperatures (AKA the warmest 20F model)

 Western Mountaineering UltraLite

 The Western Mountaineering UltraLite is an extremely toasty bag.
 By far the warmest model in our review, it is noticeably warmer than the other contenders we tested with a 20F rating.
 Even more impressive is that, despite being warmer than other similarly rated models, it was incredibly lightweight and compressible.
 It packs down pretty small in its stuff sack, but we were able to get it a third smaller with a good compression bag.It's so warm that you might find it too much for mid-summer backpacking.
 It's also cut a little narrow (59" shoulders and 51" hips), making it a little less comfortable than a roomier bag.
 But, if you get cold easily, or plan to adventure in colder than average conditions, the Western Mountaineering UltraLite is tough to beat.

 Read review: Western Mountaineering Ultralite